-A more detailed discussion of the discontinuance of LIBOR immediately after June 30, 2023 and our transition from LIBOR can be found in the "Other Risk Factors" under the heading "Transition from LIBOR Could Adversely Affect Our Results of Operations, Financial Condition and Cash Flows" of our 2022 Annual Report to Shareholders.
+As more fully disclosed in the "Other Risk Factors" under the heading "Transition from LIBOR Could Adversely Affect Our Results of Operations, Financial Condition and Cash Flows" of our 2022 Annual Report to Shareholders, LIBOR settings (including with respect to overnight, one-month, three-month, six-month, and twelve-month tenors of USD dollar LIBOR) were discontinued or declared non-representative immediately after June 30, 2023.

 CoBank recognizes the discontinuance of LIBOR presents significant risks and challenges that could have an impact on our business and our customers.
-Accordingly, CoBank has established a LIBOR governance, transition and implementation program that includes senior management and has taken actions to mitigate our risks to the LIBOR transition.
+We implemented LIBOR transition plans in accordance with Farm Credit Administration's guidance to address the risks associated with the discontinuance of LIBOR.